calint/arduino-sketches/esp32dev/README.md

 intention:
 * developing arduino sketch using visual code
 * exploring the device by developing a toy game
+* developing a toy game engine
+  - smooth scrolling tile map
-* developing a toy game engine using tiles and sprites with on screen collision detection
+  - sprites with on screen collision detection
+  - intuitive definition of game objects and logic
-* decent performance, ~30 frames per second on the device
+  - decent performance, ~30 frames per second on the device

 layout:
 * `/esp32dev.ino` platform dependent code for booting and rendering